HajAhmad/SimpleTodo/README.md

    * AsyncTask

-The more APIs and Archs are on their ways.
+More APIs and Archs are on the way.